 During an exam of the ear, the health care provider may see a slight outward bulge or inward pull of the eardrum.
 If the condition is severe, there may be blood or bruising behind the eardrum.

-Severe barotrauma may look similar to an ear infection.
+Severe barotrauma may cause the eardrum to look similar to an ear infection.

 To relieve ear pain or discomfort, you can take steps to open the eustachian tube and relieve the pressure, such as: